apache/skywalking-cli/docs/How-to-release.md

 Hi the SkyWalking Community

-On behalf of the SkyWalking CLI Team, I’m glad to announce that SkyWalking CLI $VERSION is now released.
+On behalf of the SkyWalking Team, I’m glad to announce that SkyWalking CLI $VERSION is now released.

 SkyWalking CLI: A command line interface for SkyWalking.